Jamie Scott: Songwriting

-As a writer and producer Scott has sold over 100 million albums, 50 million singles, has had 11 UK No.1 albums, 4 US Billboard No.1 albums and 3 Number 1 UK singles.
+As a writer and producer Scott has sold over 100 million albums, 50 million singles, has had 17 UK No.1s, 11 US No.1s, and over 60 Top 10 albums & singles across the UK and US charts.

-Scott has worked with many artists including Westlife, One Direction, Rag'n'Bone Man, Justin Bieber, Major Lazer, Rudimental, Jess Glynne, David Guetta, Martin Garrix, Jessie Ware, Enrique Iglesias, Little Mix, Christina Perri and Ed Sheeran.
+Scott has worked with many artists including One Direction, Tom Grennan, Joel Corry, Calvin Harris, Rag'n'Bone Man, Justin Bieber, Major Lazer, Rudimental, Jess Glynne, David Guetta, Martin Garrix, Jessie Ware, Enrique Iglesias, Little Mix, Christina Perri and Ed Sheeran.

 No.1 songs co-written by Scott include "Cold Water" by Major Lazer & Justin Bieber, "These Days" by Rudimental, "Skin" by Rag'n'Bone Man, "Heartbeat" by Enrique Iglesias, & "Too Much to Ask" by Niall Horan.

-Scott was the recipient of an Ivor Novello Award for his contribution to "These Days" by Rudimental in 2019, and was nominated for Song Of The Year at the Brit Awards for his production on Tom Grennan's hit Little Bit of Love " in 2022.
+Scott was the recipient of an Ivor Novello Award for his contribution to "These Days" by Rudimental in 2019, and was nominated for Song Of The Year at the Brit Awards for his production on Tom Grennan's hit "Little Bit of Love" in 2022.

 Scott is one of the main collaborators of UK boy band One Direction, having co-written their hit singles "Story of My Life", "Drag Me Down", "Night Changes", "You & I", "Midnight Memories", "Home", and "More Than This".
 With One Direction, Scott achieved 5 No.1 Albums in the US & UK and generated more than 30 million worldwide record sales.
-Scott is the only collaborator to have worked on every One Direction album, and he played an instrumental role in the bands transition from teen-pop to a more mature, folk-oriented sound.
+Scott is the only collaborator to have worked on every One Direction album, and he played an instrumental role in the band's transition from teen-pop to a more mature, folk-oriented sound.
 Scott has continued to write with the band members on their solo records, most notably with Niall Horan and Louis Tomlinson.
 Scott's compositions "This Town", "Too Much to Ask", and "Put a Little Love on Me" by Niall Horan were all released as singles and all achieved Billboard Top10 spots.

 Scott was the executive producer of Rag'n'Bone Man's debut album Human, co-writing four songs including the hit single "Skin".
 The album debuted at No1 on the UK Albums Chart, and became the fastest-selling debut album by a male artist in ten years.

 Scott has written and produced music under the pseudonym J.S.
 Baylin.